Narcissistic personality disorder: Prevalence

+Using the DSM-IV definition of NPD, a 2008 study based on data from the Wave 2 National Epidemiologic Survey on Alcoholism and Related Conditions – conducted in the United States from 2004 to 2005 – has shown the lifetime prevalence of NPD to be 6.2%.
+At 7.7%, the prevalence among men was found to be higher than that among women, this being 4.8%.
+The same study presented a significantly higher prevalence of NPD among Black men and women and Hispanic women, young adults, as well as people who had been divorced, widowed, separated, or who had never married.

+Comorbidity

+Several mental disorders are comorbid with NPD, these being substance use disorders, bipolar disorder, other personality disorders, anorexia nervosa, anxiety disorders, and post-traumatic stress disorder.
+There is also a higher likelihood of suicide.
+Regarding substance use, cocaine is particularly prominent in the case of NPD.
+The reason for comorbidity with bipolar disorder is not known; it may stem from both disorders encompassing similar symptoms, i.e., heightened self-esteem and grandiosity, which are also present in mania (see § Differential diagnosis) or from a "shared vulnerability".
+Regarding other personality disorders, the most frequently comorbid types are: antisocial, histrionic, borderline, schizotypal, and passive–aggressive.
+As classified in the ICD-11, comorbidity among personality disorders is not possible.
+Moreover, the subtypes of NPD are associated with different comorbid conditions: while the grandiose subtype is associated with antisocial and paranoid PDs and substance abuse, the vulnerable subtype more frequently occurs together with depression and anxiety as well as suicide attempts and non-suicidal self-injury.

 History

+Origin of narcissism as a concept

 The term "narcissism" comes from the first century (written in the year 8 AD) narrative poem the Metamorphoses by the Roman poet Ovid.
 Book III of the Metamorphoses features a myth about two main characters, Narcissus and Echo.
 Narcissus is a handsome young man who spurns the advances of many potential lovers.
 When Narcissus rejects Echo, a nymph cursed to only echo the sounds that others made, the goddess Nemesis punishes him by making him fall in love with his own reflection in a pool of water.
 When Narcissus discovers that the object of his love cannot love him back, he slowly pines away and dies.

 The concept of excessive selfishness has been recognized throughout history.
 In ancient Greece, the concept was understood as hubris.
 It is only since the late 1800s that narcissism has been defined in psychological terms: